 Depending on your specific membership site, your list of pages will change.
 But for the sake of clarity, I’m going to cater my tutorial toward building a membership site that offers both free and paid online courses.
-If you are interested in creating a full Learning Managment System (LMS), feel free to visit my blog post on creating an LMS with Divi.
+If you are interested in creating a full Learning Management System (LMS), feel free to visit my blog post on creating an LMS with Divi.
 You can also dive into all the extraordinary LMS plugin options that WordPress has to offer.

 For now, go ahead and create the following pages so that you have them available.

 Pages needed for a membership site offering an online course.

 - Memberships Page– Includes a summary of all the products/courses/memberships offered on your membership site with a call to action to the pricing page.